Onsite visitors and Virtual Reality Tours to the CECIL WILLIAMS SOUTH CAROLINA CIVIL RIGHTS MUSEUM have opportunities to:

 see/experience through the eyes and lens of journalist with a privileged and divine front-row seat to some of the most significant changes in the second half of the 20th Century.

 understand struggles often meant risk - freedom is not free

 heighten awareness of the unique African American history

 see/walk thru one of the ultra modern houses designed by the museum's founder

 Virtual Reality visitors can select any exhibit and explore its background

-More to Come: Although nearly 500 photographs adorn the walls of the CWCRM, the museum is currently digitizing an estimated collection of approximately 600,000 images; clearly one of the nation's most significant photographs covering not only the civil rights movement era, but African American history, culture, and heritage.
+More to Come: Although nearly 500 photographs adorn the walls of the CWSCCRM, the museum is currently digitizing an estimated collection of approximately 600,000 images; clearly one of the nation's most significant photographs covering not only the civil rights movement era, but African American history, culture, and heritage.